ibm-cloud-docs/account/catalog-settings.md

 {: #set-account-filters}
 {: ui}

 You can use filters to manage which products in the public catalog are available to all users in your account.
 For example, you might want to restrict access to third-party products.
 Or, you might want users to work with a specific software type.
 If your account is a parent account in an {{site.data.keyword.cloud_notm}} enterprise, the filters that you set apply to all child account groups and accounts.
 For more information, see [Managing products for {{site.data.keyword.cloud_notm}} enterprise](/docs/account?topic=account-catalog-enterprise-restrict).
-{: tip}

 1. Go to **Manage** > **Catalogs** > **Settings** in the {{site.data.keyword.cloud_notm}} console.
 2. Confirm that the visibility of the public catalog is set to **On**.